taw10/starlet/docs/patching.rst

   (patch-fixture! my-dimmer <generic-dimmer> 32 #:universe 4)

-Universe numbering starts from zero (consistent with OLA's numbering), and channel numbering starts from 1 (consistent with every other system on the planet).
+Universe numbering starts from zero (consistent with OLA's numbering), and channel numbering starts from 1.

 After the above, the symbol ``my-dimmer`` will be bound to an object representing the dimmer::